The Most Recorded Songs...

 The Girl From Ipanema

 Not least because of the Netflix series of the same name, this song is on everyone’s lips again.
 Without a doubt the most famous bossa nova song of all time.
-The famous Brazilian guitarist interprets the piece in his own unmistakable style between samba, choro and bossa nova.
+The famous Brazilian guitarist Joao Gilberto interprets the piece in his own unmistakable style that defined the Bossa Nova.

 Manha de Carnaval